MailTape/MailTape-v1/_posts/2020-09-05-Mini-Trees.md

 track3_title: Ásgeir - Trust
 track3_color: dreamy
 ---
 <p id="introduction">This morning, we are thrilled to welcome [Mini Trees](https://floam.bandcamp.com/) to host the first MailTape episode of September!

-Based in Los Angeles, [Mini Trees](https://minitrees.bandcamp.com)
+Based in Los Angeles, [Mini Trees](https://minitrees.bandcamp.com) is the solo project of Lexi Vega.
+Her music is vibrant with emotional exploration.
+Mini Trees creates a raw lyrical atmosphere where she lays bare her experiences in a challenging and vulnerable way.
+Somehow, Mini Trees is able to pair this emotionally candid quality with a dreamy undercurrent.
+Listening to her second EP _Slip Away_ feels like walking through the galleries of her very thoughts.

 </p>

 # Mini Trees selection